semgrep/testo/CONTRIBUTING.md

    * Run `dune-release tag`.
 It will pick up the version from the changelog and ask for confirmation.
    * Run `dune-release distrib` to create a tarball.
-   * Run `dune-release publish` to upload the tarball to GitHub and create GitHub release including the changes extracted from the changelog.
+   * Run `dune-release publish --draft` to upload the tarball to GitHub and create GitHub release including the changes extracted from the changelog.
    * Create opam packages with `dune-release opam pkg`.